efux/social-playlist/docs/docs/backend/spotify.md

 In the constructor we instantiate an object of the `SpotifyApi` class.
 The `SpotifyApi` class is part of the wrapper library.

-The `@Component` annotation before the class definition is needed by Spring Boot and allows us to later on inject instances of this class as a dependency to other classes.
+The `@Component` annotation before the class definition is needed by Spring Boot and it will allow us to inject instances of this class as a dependency into other classes.

 ```java
 @Component